Adoption Questions and Answers

 The child must be eligible for Title IV-E non-recurring expenses and meet all of the following circumstances for Act 148 monthly subsidy:

-- In the legal custody of a private agency licensed by the Department of Public Welfare or a public county children and youth agency; and
+- In the legal custody of a private agency licensed by the Department of Human Services or a public county children and youth agency; and

 - The child has resided in foster care for at least six months.